Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/17_functions/_index.en.md

 </div>

 To resolve our "other" issue, we will need to take another approach.
-First, we'll make a copy of our `pets` column we can work with.
+First, we'll make a copy of our `pets` column we can work with, and make sure we don't alter our original data.

 ``` r
 work_pets = survey$pets